What are the Signs of a Stroke?

 • Medications to control bleeding and blood pressure—Some patients may need drugs such as antihypertensives to lower blood pressure and reduce the risk of further bleeding.

 Physicians will often monitor stroke patients in an ICU to manage complications and ensure optimal care.
 They may prescribe medications to prevent complications such as blood clots, infections, and seizures.
 Stroke rehabilitation plays an important role in recovery.
 Physicians will likely recommend physical therapy, occupational therapy, and/or speech therapy – as soon as 24 to 48 hours after a stroke – to help stroke survivors regain lost abilities and improve their quality of life.
 Rehabilitation may also be recommended beyond the length of a hospital stay within a skilled nursing facility such as The Suites at Someren Glen, where a multidisciplinary team of nurses, Physical Therapists, Occupational Therapists, and Speech Language Pathologists work together to provide comprehensive care and treatment.
+Support from home care professionals, such as Rhythms Home Care care partners, can also be beneficial as one continues their recovery at home.

 If you or a loved one is showing warning signs of a stroke, call 9-1-1 immediately.